joutvhu/spring-dynamic-r2dbc/README.md

 </#if>
 ```

-- If you don't specify the query template inside the `@DynamicQuery` annotation, `DynamicR2dbcRepositoryQuery` will find it from the external query files.
+- Now you don't need to specify the query template on `@DynamicQuery` annotation.

 ```java
 public interface UserRepository extends ReactiveCrudRepository<User, Long> {